OriGoldfrydCS/AI-Text-Detector-App/README.md

         python app.py

-2. **Open the dashboard** – Once the app starts, the terminal will display a local address (e.g., http://...).
+2. **Open the dashboard** – After running the app, you'll see a message like this in the terminal:

+      ```bash
+      Dash is running on http://localhost:XXXX/
+      ```

-   Navigate to that address in your browser to open the dashboard.
+    Just copy that address and open it in your browser to access the app.

 4. **Analyze text**
    - Paste or type text into the text area.